Meet the Artist . . .Feathersmith : Natalie Mitchell

 the ancient Mississippian mound cultures.
 When the museum was

-design and execute a replica of a feather blanket cloak for the
+replica of a feather blanket cloak for the new museum exhibit.

 museum's central portion.
-The full-scale diarama and inclusive
+The full-scale diarama, inclusive

 to the indigenous peoples of the Southestern United Sates.
 The